hacksparrow/no-annotations/firefox/README.md

 #No Annotations

-Firefox extension for disabling annotations on YouTube.
+Firefox add-on for disabling annotations on YouTube.